ProofLabDev/prooflab-research-samples/zkVMs/jolt_evaluation_report.md

 **Design Philosophy and Architecture**

 Jolt is a zkVM designed around the principle of "Just One Lookup Table"[^6], implementing a novel approach to zero-knowledge virtual machines.
 The system is built specifically for RISC-V and emphasizes simplicity and extensibility over other design goals.
-Rather than using traditional STARK-based approaches, Jolt employs a custom protocol centered on Lasso lookup arguments[^7] combined with sum-check protocols for efficient constraint satisfaction.
+Rather than using traditional STARK-based approaches, Jolt employs a custom protocol centered on Shout lookup arguments[^7] combined with sum-check protocols for efficient constraint satisfaction.

 The architecture prioritizes proving simplicity through lookup tables rather than complex constraint systems.
 Jolt decomposes RISC-V instruction execution into lookups against precomputed tables, avoiding the need for complex arithmetic circuits that characterize other zkVM designs.
 This "lookup singularity" approach trades some generality for significant improvements in proving time and system complexity.